jonhoo/vast-vmap/README.md

   - Sequence numbers for creatives (because the standard doesn't really give a use case for them)
   - Any kind of extensions
-  - Survey elements
+  - Survey elements (what are these anyway?)
   - Anything that has to do with pricing or money
   - Anything related to "apiFramework"
-  - adParameters for Flash StaticResources

 # Known issues #